raspberrypilearning/321-make-mentor-guide/en/step_9.md

 title: Research links
 ---

-+ The Raspberry Pi Foundation has produced a [guide](https://www.raspberrypi.org/blog/culturally-relevant-computing-curriculum-guidelines-for-teachers/){:target="_blank"} on culturally relevant computing which contains more information and examples on how to make computing culturally relevant.
++ The Raspberry Pi Foundation has produced a [guide on culturally relevant computing](https://www.raspberrypi.org/blog/culturally-relevant-computing-curriculum-guidelines-for-teachers/){:target="_blank"} which contains more information and examples on how to make computing culturally relevant.

 --- /collapse ---